A Graph-based Approach to Estimating the Number of Clusters in High-dimensional Settings: Introduction

-In this work, we address the limitations of existing methods.
-We propose a non-parametric approach to estimate $k$.
-It does not require any distribution assumptions on the data or estimation of parameters.
-Our approach is straightforward and efficient to implement, offers theoretical justification, is shown to be highly effective in a broad range of settings, and can be used alongside any clustering algorithm.
-The key idea hinges on constructing a statistic based on a similarity graph; this statistic summarizes how well-separated the observations are based on their clustering assignment.
-We refer to this as a graph-based statistic.
-This statistic stems from ideas first proposed in statistical inference and different versions have been presented for the two-sample testing problem \cite{friedman1979multivariate, chen2017gen, chen2018weighted}.
+We develop a non-parametric approach to estimate $k$ that can be applied to data in arbitrary dimensions, and is compatible alongside any clustering algorithm.
+Our approach can mitigate the curse of dimensionality, which may be problematic for purely distance-based approaches.
+Unlike model-based approaches, our approach does not require any distribution assumptions on the data or estimation of parameters.
+The key idea hinges on maximizing a statistic constructed from a similarity graph.
+We refer to this quantity as a graph-based statistic; it is a robust measure of the overall similarity among observations given their clustering assignment.
+This statistic stems from ideas first studied in the inference framework \cite{friedman_multivariate_1979, henze_multivariate_1988}, and more recently in \cite{chen_new_2017} and \cite{chen_weighted_2018}.
 We draw on similar ideas here and apply them to the problem of estimating $k$, the number of clusters.
-We establish the asymptotic selection consistency of our approach, which ensures that the estimated number of clusters ($\hat{k}$) converges in probability to the optimal number of clusters.
+We demonstrate that our approach is especially useful when the dimension of observations is high.
+Our approach does not assume sparsity nor does it require any dimension reduction or feature selection step to work well.
+It is computationally straightforward, efficient to implement, and is shown to be highly effective in estimating $k$ in a broad range of settings.
+We establish the asymptotic selection consistency of our approach, which ensures that the estimated number of clusters ($\hat{k}$) converges in probability to the true number of clusters.

 The paper unfolds as follows.
-Section \ref{sec:Method} presents the graph-based statistic and our approach to estimate the number of clusters.
+Section \ref{sec:Method} introduces the graph-based statistic and our proposed approach to estimate the number of clusters.
 Section \ref{sec:consis} establishes the asymptotic properties of the proposed statistic.
-We present theoretical analysis that proves our method provides a consistent estimation of the optimal number of clusters.
-The performance analysis based on simulation studies and real data applications is conducted in Section \ref{sec:sim} and Section \ref{sec:app}, respectively.
-Finally, we conclude in Section \ref{sec:conclusion}.
+We present theoretical results that prove our method provides a consistent estimate of the true number of clusters.
+Simulation studies and real data applications are conducted in Section \ref{sec:sim} and Section \ref{sec:app}, respectively.
+We discuss the conditions under which our asymptotic theory holds and considerations on the density of the similarity graph in Section \ref{sec:dis}.
+Concluding remarks are given in Section \ref{sec:conclusion}.

-\section{Graph-based Estimation of $k$}
+\section{Graph-based estimation of $k$}